RasaHQ/rasa-nlu-examples/readme.md

 If you've spotted a bug then you can submit an issue [here](https://github.com/RasaHQ/rasa-nlu-examples/issues).
 GitHub issues allow us to keep track of a conversation about this repository and it is the preferred communication channel for bugs related to this project.

+# Contributing

+You can find the contribution guide [here](https://rasahq.github.io/rasa-nlu-examples/contributing/).